aadilghani1/aadilghani1/README.md

 ### Hi I'm Aadil Ghani! 👋

 - 🔭 I’m currently working on Full Stack Applications
-- 🌱 I’m currently on the road to mastering CSS and Prototyping
+- 🌱 I’m currently on the road to mastering CSS, Prototyping and MERN Stack Applications
 - 👯 I’m looking to collaborate on Fiverr and Upwork
 - 🤔 I’m looking for help with TypeScript
 - 💬 Ask me about JavaScript and ReactJS